camptocamp/shared_config_manager/README.md

 - `type`: can be `mako` or `shell`
 - `data`: a dictionary of key/value to pass as a parameter to the template engine
-- `environment_variables`: If `true`, take into account the process' environment variables if not found in `data`.
+- `environment_variables`: If `true`, take into account the process's environment variables if not found in `data`.
 Only variables starting with a prefix listed in `SCM_ENV_PREFIXES` (list separated by `:`) are allowed.
 - `dest_sub_dir`: If specified, all the files, including the ones not evaluated as templates